zama-ai/tfhe-rs/tfhe/docs/tutorials/parity_bit.md

-## A more complex example: Parity Bit (Boolean)
+# Homomorphic parity bit

-This example is dedicated to the building of a small function that homomorphically computes a parity bit.
+This tutorial shows how to build a small function that homomorphically computes a parity bit in 2 steps:

-First, a non-generic function is written.
-Then, generics are used to handle the case where the function inputs are both `FheBool`s and clear `bool`s.
+1. Write a non-generic function
+2. Use generics to handle the case where the function inputs are both `FheBool`s and clear `bool`s.

-The parity bit function takes as input two parameters:
+The parity bit function processes two parameters:

 * A slice of Boolean
 * A mode (`Odd` or `Even`)

-This function returns a Boolean that will be either `true` or `false` so that the sum of Booleans (in the input and the returned one) is either an `Odd` or `Even` number, depending on the requested mode.
+This function returns a Boolean (`true` or `false`) so that the total count of `true` values across the input and the result matches with the specified parity mode (`Odd` or `Even`).

-***

-### Non-generic version.
+## Non-generic version

 ```toml
 # Cargo.toml